taskcluster/docker-worker-deploy/README.md

 Building EC2 AMIs for docker-worker
 ===================================

-First of all, you'll need taskcluster credentials with suitable scopes (TODO: find out which scopes, or ideally a single role, and document it/them here).
+You will need taskcluster credentials with suitable scopes (TODO: find out which scopes, or ideally a single role, and document it/them here).
 You can use the [taskcluster-shell](https://github.com/taskcluster/taskcluster/clients/client-shell) tool to get them: